BountySecurity/gbounty/README.md

     	If specified, only passive response profiles will be analyzed during the scan -tags, --print-tags
     	Print available profile tags
+	Used in combination with --tag

 RUNTIME OPTIONS:
   -c, --concurrency int
     	Determines how many target URL(s) will be scanned concurrently (default: 10) -r, --rps int
-    	Determines the limit of requests per second (per URL) (default: 10) -s, --silent
+    	Determines the limit of requests per second (per URL) (default: 10) -safm, --stop-at-first-match
+    	If specified, the scan will stop at the first match found for each combination of (a) profile, (b) step and (c) entrypoint
+	Enabled by default, can be disabled with --stop-at-first-match=false or -safm=false -s, --silent
-    	If specified, no results will be printed to stdout -sos, --save-on-stop
+    	If specified, no results will be printed to stdout -bh, --blind-host string
-    	Saves the scan's status when stopped
-  -f, --from string
-    	Scan's identifier to be used to continue
-  -m, --in-memory
-    	Use memory (only) as scan storage
-  -ih, --interaction-host string
-    	(Deprecated) If specified, the interaction host is injected into {IH}, {BH} and {BC} labels -bh, --blind-host string
-    	If specified, the interaction host is injected into {IH}, {BH} and {BC} labels -email, --email-address string
+    	If specified, the blind host will be injected into {BH} labels -email, --email-address string
-    	If specified, the email address is injected into {EMAIL} labels --proxy-address string
+    	If specified, the email address will be injected into {EMAIL} labels --proxy-address string
-    	If specified, requests are proxied to the given address To specify host and port use host:port
+    	If specified, requests are proxied to the given address To specify host and port use 'host:port'
   --proxy-auth string
-    	If specified, proxied requests will include authentication details
+    	If specified, proxied requests will include authentication details -m, --in-memory
+    	Use memory (only) as storage for intermediate scan results.
+	Otherwise, it will use the filesystem (default)
+  -sos, --save-on-stop
+    	Save the scan's status, when manually interrupted The scan's identifier will be printed, to be used in combination with --from -f, --from string
+    	Scan's identifier to be used to continue from

 OUTPUT OPTIONS:
   -o, --output string
-    	Determines the path where the output file will be stored to By default, the output file is formatted as plain text -j, --json
+    	Determine the path where the output file will be stored to By default, the output file is formatted as plain text -j, --json
     	If specified, the output file will be JSON-formatted